Modern Slavery Act

 - invoking sanctions against suppliers that fail to improve their performance in line with an action plan or seriously violate our supplier code of conduct, including the termination of the business relationship

-GBM will continue to evaluate its suppliers across 2019 in this way, with a view to assessing and mitigating risk in the supply chain.
+GBM will continue working to evaluate its suppliers across 2020, with a view to assessing and mitigating risk in the supply chain.

-In 2018, GBM started to introduce new measures to assess and manage the risk of activity carried out across our supply chain.
+In 2019, GBM continued its work in looking to introduce new measures to assess and manage the risk of activity carried out across our supply chain.
 This will form part of our supply chain vetting process, and will take key risk areas in to account, including those associated with:

 - Business partnerships